 Other members have expertise in business, in government relations or in publicity.

-Rob is currently the Chair of the Special Olympics New Zealand Board, Chair of the Lower South Island Regional Council and Chair of the Otago Club.
+Rob is currently the Chair of the Lower South Island Regional Council and Chair of the Otago Club.

 Rob has been a Firefighter for 39 years and is currently the Assistant Area Commander for the East Otago District and is responsible for staff at six stations in Dunedin.